I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Rowan Atkinson Has Played Many Eccentric Clergyman Roles

 - Victorian vicar John Allington, known as “Mad Jack” wore a leopard skin instead of his austere, black surplice.
 He liked to be carried around in a coffin and, from time to time, he would pop up and greet his surprised parishioners.

-- Rev. Ray Trudgian is a minister in the east of England and a renowned poultry breeder.
-He has been known to give his Sunday sermon from the pulpit accompanied by a chicken.
+- Rev. Ray Trudgian was a minister in the east of England and a renowned poultry breeder.
+He had been known to give his Sunday sermon from the pulpit accompanied by a chicken.

 - Sydney Smith was a 19th century cleric who went about in a suit of armour as a protection against disease.